 The UCI Samueli Office of Wellbeing offers system-wide, evidence-supported programs to enhance the resilience and wellbeing of faculty and staff in the Susan & Henry Samueli College of Health Sciences and UCI Health.
 Operating under the leadership of Anju Hurria, MD, MPH, the Samueli Wellness Officer, the team works to reduce burnout and to foster a culture focused on wellness.
+In 2022, the UCI Samueli Office of Wellbeing and UCI Health were honored by the American Medical Association’s Joy in Medicine recognition.

 As part of the Susan Samueli Integrative Health Institute, the office has access to innovative clinical programs that have been shown to improve wellbeing.